 No discernable latency, enabling users to operate normally without distinction while online

 Reduce risk.
 Strengthen security.
 Simplify workflow.
 Increase productivity.
-All with Armored Cloud’s new Virtual Desktop Interface (VDI).
+All with Telos Ghost’s Virtual Desktop Interface (VDI).